-First Draft: Febr 1, 2015.
-This draft: December 3, 2015.
+First Draft: February 1, 2015.
+This draft: July 1, 2016.

-\Riccardo Colacito (ric@unc.edu) and Mariano M. Croce (mmc287@gmail.com) are at Kenan-Flagler Business School, University of Chapel Hill, Yang Liu (liuyang5@sas.upenn.edu) is at the Department of Economics, University of Pennsylvania, and Ivan Shaliastovich (ishal@wharton.upenn.edu) is at The Wharton School, University of Pennsylvania.
-We thank The Rodney L. White Center for Financial Research for financial support.
+^{}Riccardo Colacito (ric@unc.edu) and Mariano M. Croce (mmc287@gmail.com) are at Kenan-Flagler Business School, University of North Carolina-Chapel Hill; Yang Liu (liuyang5@sas.upenn.edu) is at the Department of Economics, University of Pennsylvania; and Ivan Shaliastovich (ishal@wharton.upenn.edu) is at The Wharton School, University of Pennsylvania.
+We thank our discussant Andrea Vedolin.
+We also thank the participants at the AEA meeting, the SED meeting, the Wharton International Finance seminar, and the Second Workshop on Uncertainty hosted by UCL.
+We are grateful to The Rodney L. White Center for Financial Research for financial support.